Chinese idioms R to S

 Ambushed from all sides.
 Hopeless situation.
 In the battle of Gaixia troops surrounding the enemy sang songs of home, breaking their spirit.
 From the classic Shi Ji from 2,200 years ago.
 After the end of the Qin dynasty the Han general used this tactic against of the Chu kingdom.
 The Chu songs persuaded the surrounded Chu forces that the Han must have overrun much of the Chu kingdom already.

-Image by Shizhao available under a Creative Commons license
+Image by WaitinZ available under a Creative Commons license

 Sòng Xiāng zhī rén